 It's not something the roll forming manufacturer (or extrusion manufacturer, extrusion manufacturing) can develop a consumption forecast for.
 We might get word from a customer that says, “Here’s what we see coming for the next 3 months,” but the volume tends to be all over the map.
 As you know, one order may be 100 pieces, while the next is 10,000.

 What also makes the forecast unique is that it never comes true.
 (See also: any construction project ever.)
 So, it’s a lot more tricky to make sure you have enough raw material when you need it.

-Example time!
-Let’s say you’re planning a project that needs 20,000 parts.
+For example, let’s say you’re planning a project that needs 20,000 parts.
 That’s a lot of steel, and you don’t want to buy it until you’re sure exactly when you’ll need it on site.

 Unfortunately, the dates are rarely reliable.
 There are two culprits:

-That second one requires some ‘splaining.
+That second one requires some explaining.
 In the solar industry, there’s often a surplus on solar panels and you can get a great deal.
 So, the contractor waits until the last second and gets his bargain.
 Good for him.